 Professor Alice Cheung was chosen as one of this year's four Distinguished Faculty Lecturers.
 She delivered the lecture, "The Birds and the Bees: How Do Plants Produce Seeds?" on March 25th in which she described how the female lures or rejects a mate and the journey of the male to target and fertilize a female.
 Read more

 The Eureka! program is providing research experience in science and technology projects to thirty eighth-grade girls from Holyoke.
 Faculty members will work with the students on the Amherst campus over five summers, as the students move through middle and high school.
 Read more

 Lila Gierasch Selected to Receive Mildred Cohn Award

 Distinguished Professor Lila M. Gierasch has been selected to receive the 2014 Mildred Cohn Award in Biological Chemistry, given annually by the American Society for Biochemistry and Molecular Biology (ASBMB).
-The award honors the pioneering scientific accomplishments and the spirit of Mildred Cohn, the first female president of the ASBMB.
-It recognizes and honors scientists at all stages of their careers who have made substantial advances in understanding biological chemistry using innovative physical approaches.
+The award recognizes and honors scientists at all stages of their careers who have made substantial advances in understanding biological chemistry using innovative physical approaches.

 Undergraduates in the College of Natural Sciences, two of whom are Biochemistry majors, discuss their experiences in the sciences at UMass Amherst.